Skip to main content

 3.5.2.

 What happens in the case when \(P = \left[ \begin{smallmatrix} 1 & 1 \\ 0 & 1 \end{smallmatrix} \right]\text{?}\) In this case the eigenvalue is repeated and there is only one independent eigenvector.
-What picture does this look like?
+Draw and describe the vector field.

 3.5.3.

-What happens in the case when \(P = \left[ \begin{smallmatrix} 1 & 1 \\ 1 & 1 \end{smallmatrix} \right]\text{?}\) Does this look like any of the pictures we have drawn?
+What happens in the case when \(P = \left[ \begin{smallmatrix} 1 & 1 \\ 1 & 1 \end{smallmatrix} \right]\text{?}\) Draw the vector field.
+Does this look like any of the pictures we have drawn?

 3.5.4.

-Which behaviors are possible if \(P\) is diagonal, that is \(P = \left[ \begin{smallmatrix} a & 0 \\ 0 & b \end{smallmatrix} \right]\text{?}\) You can assume that \(a\) and \(b\) are not zero.
+Which behaviors are possible if \(P\) is diagonal, that is, \(P = \left[ \begin{smallmatrix} a & 0 \\ 0 & b \end{smallmatrix} \right]\text{?}\) You can assume that \(a\) and \(b\) are not zero.

 3.5.5.

 Take the system from Example 3.1.2, \(x_1'=\frac{r}{V}(x_2-x_1)\text{,}\) \(x_2'=\frac{r}{V}(x_1-x_2)\text{.}\) As we said, one of the eigenvalues is zero.
-What is the other eigenvalue, how does the picture look like and what happens when \(t\) goes to infinity.
+What is the other eigenvalue, how does the picture look like, and what happens when \(t\) goes to infinity.

 3.5.101.